daemon110282/daemon110282.github.io/arch/style/eda.md

 - Real-time processing with minimum time lag.
 - Complex event processing, such as pattern matching or aggregation over time windows.
 - High volume and high velocity of data, such as IoT.
-- Background Jobs: Sending background messages, emails, or notifications to loads of users.
+- __Background Jobs__: Sending background messages, emails, or notifications to loads of users.
-- Asynchronous Messaging: Messaging queues are the best way to implement asynchronous programming.
+- __Asynchronous Messaging__: Messaging queues are the best way to implement asynchronous programming.
 - High Response Time: When the response time of a request is too much.
 For example, calculations, searching or pdf creation, etc.

 ## Плюсы и минусы